 What Is The Next Step For Me?

-We offer a complimentary consultation, where you will meet with our knowledgeable LASIK Coordinator to see if your prescription is in the range for treatment.
+We offer a complimentary consultation, where you will meet with our knowledgeable LASIK Counselor to see if your prescription is in the range for treatment.
 We will also share our protocol for the procedure with you at that time and answer all of your questions about vision correction surgery.
-If you are a contact lens wearer, you must remove them for a certain period of time prior to the dilated eye exam to allow your corneas to return to their natural shape.
-On the day of the dilated exam, you will meet with one of our surgeons and we will check the health of your eyes to make sure the LASIK procedure is right for you.
+If you are a contact lens wearer, you must remove them for a certain period of time prior to the dilated eye exam to allow your corneas to return to their natural shape, but our counselor will review all of this with you at your consultation and will schedule your testing and procedure accordingly.
+On the day of your surgery testing, we will perform a series of advanced tests measuring thousands of data points in your eye to not only create a custom treatment plan, but to also check the health of your eyes to ensure the LASIK procedure is right for you.

 Please call 927-2020 for your complimentary consultation appointment.
 We offer free consultations in person or virtually for your convenience.
 You may also book online through our easy online scheduler here.